Invocation and Pledge

-If you are new to Toastmasters and you are nervous about the thought of speaking in front of people, you can use this role to build confidence while serving a small but important function for the club.
+If you are new to Toastmasters and you are nervous about the thought of speaking in front of people, you can use this role to build confidence while serving a small but essential function for the club.

 Before the Meeting

 Prepare a brief invocation, no more than one minute in length.
 In your invocation, do not refer to a particular religious philosophy; make your reference universal.
-Treat it as you would any other speech – craft it carefully, memorize it and practice delivering it before the meeting.
+Treat it as you would any other speech.
+Craft it carefully, memorize it and practice delivering it before the meeting.

 During the Meeting

 When called upon by the Toastmaster, stand up, ask everyone to rise and deliver your invocation to the group.